ldatb/ataides-website/hugo/content/tos.md

 ## 3. Intellectual Property

-All materials on this site - including text, branding, logos, layouts, and original content - are owned or licensed by **Lucas de Ataides Barreto Consultoria em Tecnologia da Informação LTDA** and are protected by applicable copyright, trademark, and intellectual property laws.
+All content, structure, and design elements - including text, marks, graphics, and layout - are proprietary to Ataides and protected under applicable intellectual property laws.
+Use is restricted to personal, non-commercial viewing unless prior written permission is obtained.

-You may not copy, reproduce, republish, or distribute any content from this site without prior written permission, except for personal, non-commercial use.

 ## 4. Third-Party Links